bbcgirl/pro-active-learning-go/README.md

 ```

 ## Diagnosis model
-For detailed options, type `./p
+For detailed options, type `./pro-active-learning-go diagnose --help`.

+### Diagnose training data
+This subcommand diagnoses label conflicts in training data. 'conflict' refers to a situation where an